RobotUnion/rallf-python-sdk/README.md

 - `run(self, input)` this **required** method handles the work of the task and is triggered at start of the task.
 - `cooldown(self)` this **optional** method is called when the task is going to be some time without use.

-### Task VS Skill
+### Task vs Skill
-A common question is the difference between Task and Skill inside the RALLF ecosystem, the main difference is that Tasks only have one method called `run` and the skill can have multiple, so technically a Task is a subtype of Skill, and also a Skill can implement the `run` method and can be called as Task.
+A common question is the difference between Task and Skill inside the RALLF ecosystem, the main difference is that Tasks only have one method called `run` and the skill can have many, so technically a Task is a subtype of Skill, and also a Skill can implement the `run` method and can be used as Task too.